petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/defining-entities/defining-entity-columns.md

 An entity's columns represent its attributes.
 These attributes map table fields to Java object fields.

-Here you'll examine the sample project from [Understanding Service Builder Generated Classes](../service-builder-basics/understanding-service-builder-generated-classes.md) to learn more details about columns.
+Here you'll examine the sample project from [Understanding and Extending Generated Classes](../service-builder-basics/understanding-and-extending-generated-classes.md) to learn more details about columns.

 Start by downloading and unzipping the example: